coogie/coogie.github.io/cv.md

       of in-house developers by refactoring HTML and CSS, as well as implementing best-practices and standards.</p>
     projects:
-      - title: "In-play Betting Pages"
+      - name: "In-play Betting Pages"
         url: "https://live.paddypower.com/"
         period: "Dec.
 2014"
         description: >-